MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-and-matchmaking-release-notes.md

 ### Bug fixes

 - Improved the message reported by [PFMultiplayerGetErrorCode](..\playfabmultiplayerreference-cpp\pfmultiplayer\functions\pfmultiplayergeterrormessage.md) for several error codes.
-- Fixed a bug where entities were not unsubscribed from the notification service under some failure conditions.
+- Fixed a bug where entities weren't unsubscribed from the notification service under some failure conditions.

 ## 1.1.5